-'The CDBG-DR program is considered a gap funding source and is intended to assist with recovery needs not covered by other public and private funding sources.
-While recovery efforts have continued, many impacts remain unaddressed due to the profound extent and diversity of the damages to housing, infrastructure, and the economy; the unique conditions and vulnerabilities of Columbia residents and businesses; and the limitations of funding assistance.
-This unmet need assessment provides essential information to better understand the most impacted areas and populations in the City, and guides development of the most effective recovery programs and priorities.
-This section updates the City's preliminary assessment of unmet recovery needs resulting from the October 2015 severe storm and flooding disaster (DR 4241).
-When major disasters occur, a significant amount of data and information must be collected and analyzed from numerous agencies, departments, and organizations.
-Accessing and compiling information on impacts and recovery resources can be a challenge due to varying quality, availability, formatting, and timing of different sources.
-Estimates of unmet needs are based on the best available information as of October 1, 2017, and represent the City¿s calculation of remaining recovery gaps.
+challenge due to varying quality, availability, formatting, and timing of different sources.
+Estimates of unmet needs are based on the best available information as of October 1, 2017, and represent the Cityis calculation of remaining recovery gaps.
 Since October 2015, nonprofit volunteer organizations such as St. Bernard Project (SBP), Restoring Hope, and the Midlands Flood Recovery Group have rebuilt 58 homes withing the City of Columbia at an estimated value of \$2,314,200, using an average contractor price of \$39,900 per home.
 This contribution will be noted as a part of the Duplication of Benefits analysis during the applicant intake process.
 Unmet needs were estimated through a comparison of financial impacts of the qualified disaster event with subsequent recovery funding that has been received or is anticipated.
-The City of Columbia has worked with the following agencies during the unmet needs assessment and has incorporated data from the following key sources including the Federal Emergency Management Agency (FEMA) Individual Assistance (IA) Program, FEMA Public Assistance Program (PA) Small Business Administration (SBA) National Flood Insurance Program (NFIP) Columbia Housing Authority (CHA) SC State Housing Finance Authority Affordable Houisng Coalition City of Columbia Building Department City of Columbia GIS and Planning Departments City of Columbia Consolidated Plan City of Columbia Gusta and Information and Stakeholder outreach and feedback This assessment is organized into three main categories: Housing, Infrastructure, and Economic Development.
-Identifying and documenting the needs across these three core areas allowed the City to strategically alloc lan Amendment was developed.
+The City of Columbia has worked with the following agencies during the unmet needs assessment and has incorporated data from the following key sources including the Federal Emergency Management Agency (FEMA) Individual Assistance (IA) Program, FEMA Public Assistance Program (PA) Small Business Administration (SBA) National Flood Insurance Program (NFIP) Columbia Housing Authority (CHA) SC State Housing Finance Authority Affordable Houisng Coalition City of Columbia Building Department City of Columbia GIS and Planning Departments City of Columbia Consolidated Plan City of Columbia Comprehensive Plan City of Columbia Building and Permits City of Columbia Office of Business Opportunity (OBO) South Carolina Emergency Management Department Engineering estimates for FEMA PA Projects United States 2010 Decennial Census 2014 American Community Survey (ACS) Volunteer Organizations Active in Disaster (VOAD) Public and Stakeholder outreach and feedback This assessment is organized into three main categories: Housing, Infrastructure, and Economic Development.
+Identifying and documenting the needs across these three core areas allowed the City to strategically allocate limited resources to address the most critical recovery needs while making proactive resilience investments to minimize impacts of future flood events.
+A high-level overview of the unmet needs assessment is shown in Table 13 using the best available data and information as of October 1, 2017.
+It is critical to understand that these figures are based on the available information at thetime this ActionPlan Amendment was developed.
 Based upon this information, City of Columbia has identified \$210,388,416 in unmet recovery needs, a 57% increase attributable to estimates of \$170 million in repairs to the Columbia Canal.
-Although infrastructure is currently shown with the largest gap in funding, the City considers housing the largest unmet need due to the large number of residents impacted by the flood and the limited number of afforable low-moderate housing option.
+Although infrastructure is currently shown with the largest gap in funding, the City considers housing the largest unmet need due to the large number of residents impacted by the flood and the limited number of afforable lowmoderate housing option.